 For example, say I merge everyone’s demand curves for Organic Maple syrup in the city of Palermo (random example).

 Demand might look like this

-At a price of $40 per bottle only the richest people in the city are willing to buy.
+For $40 per bottle, only the richest people in the city are willing to buy.

 If the price drops to $6 then demand increases to 300 liters.